 My Father's Beautiful Brain: How a Traumatic Brain Injury Changed Our Family Forever

-My dad, an esteemed scientist used to living in his mind, had that mind irrevocably altered in an instant after being struck in a hit-and-run.
+My dad, an esteemed scientist accustomed to living in his mind, had that mind irrevocably altered in an instant after being struck in a hit-and-run.

 More in www.cnet.com